Massimo Caliman

 Tags

 Every XML document we work on should be formatted correctly, saved with the right encoding, etc. A classic case is the message “Content is not allowed in prolog” (SAXParseException).
-Let’s edit the file by hand with a (hexadecimal) editor and remove “ef bb bf” at the top.
-Since we are using Java much better to put a small work-around of just two lines of code :
+You could edit the file by hand with a (hexadecimal) editor and remove “ef bb bf” at the top.
+However, since we are using Java, it is much better to use a small workaround of just two lines of code:

 xmlString = matcher.replaceFirst("<");